pingcap/community/teams/postgresql/README.md

 # PostgreSQL Team

-This team works for integration between TiDB and PostgreSQL protocol.
+PostgreSQL team works for integration between TiDB and PostgreSQL protocol.

-More details can be found in the [Design Document](https://github.com/DigitalChinaOpenSource/TiDB-for-PostgreSQL/blob/main/DESIGN_DOCUMENT.md)
+More details can be found in the [Design Document](https://github.com/DigitalChinaOpenSource/TiDB-for-PostgreSQL/blob/main/DESIGN_DOCUMENT.md).

 ## Members